IOStream-OpenEnd/StockScrutiny-emulator-/README.md

 1. CLIENT

 - [ ] Make the protocols for connection between MDU & CLIENT and CLIENT & BOOK.
+- [ ] Send a TCP request to MDU with CLIENT IP address to start receiving data from MDU.
 - [ ] Make the Backend functions of the CLIENT.
      - [ ] Reading the data from .json file which was received from MDU.
      - [ ] Encrypting the buy/sell order to sent it to BOOK server.